clindsay94/Connors-PC-Remote/README.md

 3. Launch "Connor's PC Remote" from the Start menu
 4. Follow the setup wizard to install the service

-[!NOTE] You have to manually install my self-signed certificate to the trusted root certificate authority on your PC in order for the MSIX package to install.
+[!WARNING] You have to manually install my self-signed certificate to the trusted root certificate authority on your PC in order for the MSIX package to install.
 I am having a nightmare trying to figure out this certificate thing.

 </details>